 Short Term Care may be urgently required at any time and on very short notice.

 Children and young people may require an initial placement up to 90 days.
 This provides children and young people with safety and stability while their allocated Department for Child Protection Social Worker and the extended Care Team determine a longer term plan.

 There are a lot of unknown variables within this initial placement.
 In time, children and young people may be supported to reunify with their biological parents; they may be supported to live with extended family members in a Kinship Care arrangements; or there may be another significant adult who already has an established relationship with the child available to provide long term care.

 While these different options are explored, we acknowledge that children’s attachment needs are foundational to their social, emotional and cognitive development.
 We can best support them to develop healthy attachments by offering placement stability for as long as possible.
 This means that the children and young people may only stay with you for a couple of weeks, or a couple of months.
 Either way, we support Immediate Response Short Term carers to care for children and young people at short notice, with the flexibility to provide the care for as long as they're needed.

 Short Term Care - 12 Months

-Children and young people may require Short Term Care for up to 12 months.
-This provides children and young people with safety and stability while their social worker and the care team decide on a longer term plan.
+This care provides children and young people with safety and stability while their Department for Child Protection Social Worker and the extended Care Team decide on a longer term plan.
 At the end of this time, a child or young person may be reunified with their birth family, or matched with a long term foster family.